Developers Forum for XinFin XDC Network

 Perhaps as a developer you want multiple RPCs so you want to run multiple nodes on a LAN.
 Running multiple nodes on an existing LAN with a single public IP had some challenges.
 A solution is shown below (using remote public IP for P2P, and then public IP of current LAN along with the relevant port to provide RPC access).

-Attempt 1 (unsuccessful)
+Attempt 1 (Unsuccessful)

 In start-node.sh, changed "--port 30303" to a different port and set it to forward that port through the LAN router's NAT.